agriyakhetarpal/hugo-python-distributions/README.md

 ...
 ```

-Virtual environments can allow multiple versions of Hugo to be installed and used side-by-side.
+Standard virtual environments can allow multiple versions of Hugo to be installed and used side-by-side.
 To use a specific version of Hugo, you can specify the version when installing the package (please refer to the section [_What version of `hugo` do I install?_](#what-version-of-hugo-do-i-install) for more information):

 ```bash
 pip install "hugo==0.121.2"